 However, there are a few things to consider:

 Ensuring you have the right vehicle to suit your needs is really important, as it will be a big part of your life for the next three years.

 Yes, simply ask one of our Motability Specialists when you arrive at any of our dealerships.
 They can arrange for you to try a vehicle, with no obligation to buy, and you should not feel under any pressure.
 You need to make sure that you find a WAV that is right for your needs and that you can feel comfortable in.
 If the WAV you are testing does not feel right, trust your instincts and say so.
 Take your time during your demonstration so that you’re able to get to grips with everything that you’re going to need to know about a vehicle.

 A Wheelchair Accessible Vehicle (WAV) demonstration will consist of a number of different things; including a test drive and being shown how all the features of the WAV work such as ramps, lifts and wheelchair tie downs.

-If you’re thinking about a Nearly New WAV , we might not be able to bring the exact model for you to test.
-But it’s still important that you test one as similar as possible to check how suitable it is.
+If you’re thinking about a Nearly New WAV, we might not be able to bring the exact model for you to test, but we'll always do our best.
+It's really important that you test one as similar as possible to check how suitable it is.

 Once you've found the WAV that's right for you, your Motability Specialist will go through a Suitability Questionnaire with you.
 This questionnaire will check that the WAV you’re considering, and the Motability Scheme, meets your needs now and for the duration of your lease.
 Your new WAV will be an important part of your life for years to come.